xigt/xigt/README.md

 those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

+This project is also partially supported by the Affectedness project, under the Singapore Ministry of Education Tier 2 grant (grant number MOE2013-T2-1-016).

-Xigt was developed under the AGGREGATION project (http://depts.washington.edu/uwcl/aggregation/)
+Xigt was initially developed under the AGGREGATION project (http://depts.washington.edu/uwcl/aggregation/)